significance/docs.github.io/docs/bee-developers/useful-dev-info.md

 ---
-title: Useful Info
+title: Useful Dev Info
-id: useful-info
+id: useful-dev-info
 ---

 Welcome!
-We love PR's!
-Please get involved with our [Github repo]("https://github.com/ethersphere/bee").
+We love PR's! 🐝 Please get involved with our [Github repo]("https://github.com/ethersphere/bee").

+All the action can be found in our Mattermost instance, [The Beehive]("https://beehive.ethswarm.org/").
+Sign up and get involved with our buzzing hive of daily dev chat.

+If contributing, please read the [coding guidelines](https://github.com/ethersphere/bee/blob/master/CODING.md) before you get started.

 Installation from source is described in the [Installation]("/docs/installation.html").